Gerald-hub123/MedSMS/README.md

-# MedSMS
+# scm
-medical supplies management system
+A final year project on supply chain management for bakery products.